teyahbd/ecommerce-keyword-api/README.md

 # About This Repo

 This API forms part of a group project completed on the Northcoders software development bootcamp.
-Santa's Little Helper is an app created in React Native which uses a Word2Vec machine learning model to help users find an ideal present.
+Santa's Little Helper is an app created in React Native which uses a Word2Vec machine learning model to help users find an ideal present for a loved one.

 ## Project Overview